pookleblinky/PookRPG/henchpeople/playersheet.md

    a clock that determines how likely you are to be one of the expendable henchpeople he kills when trying to stop your boss.

+# Experience

+Characters become more powerful by cooperation, not by squirreling away points to spend.

+Track when your PC is helped by another.
+When a specific move is successfully given help 3 times, that move becomes permanently more powerful.

 # Exit Interviews and Onboarding

 If your character dies, goes missing, or is transformed into a dog or such, an